Graduate School of Arts and Sciences

 Brandeis Summer School

-Students who are pursuing a Master's degree or Postbaccalaureate program may choose to enroll in graduate level courses in the Brandeis Summer School.
-Some GSAS departments may choose to designate selected courses offered through the Summer School for credit towards a GSAS Master’s degree or Post-Baccalaureate certificate.
+Students who are pursuing a Master’s degree or Postbaccalaureate studies may choose to enroll in courses in the Brandeis Summer School.
+Some GSAS departments may choose to designate selected courses offered through the Summer School for credit towards a GSAS Master’s degree or Postbaccalaureate credit.
 Students may review course listings in the Summer School Bulletin on the Summer School website http://www.brandeis.edu/summer.
-Students should register for Summer School courses by contacting Richard Cunnane (firstname.lastname@example.org) in the Office of the Registrar and NOT enroll in courses via the Summer School website.
+Students should register for Summer School courses by contacting Richard Cunnane (firstname.lastname@example.org) in the Registrar's office and NOT enroll in courses via the Summer School website.

 Please note that GSAS students who register for summer courses in the Brandeis Summer School, the Heller School or the International Business School will be expected to pay the appropriate tuition to that school.
 GSAS tuition scholarships and grants do not apply.

-A postbaccalaureate student is a student who is working in an approved course of study.
+A postbaccalaureate student is a student who holds a bachelor's degree and is working in an approved course of study in one of the following areas: pre-medical studies, mathematics, and studio art.
 Normal tuition charges apply; see the "Fees and Expenses" section for program-specific fees.

 Postbaccalaureate programs may not be pursued concurrently with other formal degree work.
 Students who subsequently become candidates for graduate degrees are subject to the Graduate School's policy regarding transfer credit toward graduate degrees.

-Special students who later wish to change their status to that of part-time or full-time students working for a degree must apply for admission as resident students.
-They must also file a special petition if they wish credit to be accepted for any courses taken at Brandeis as special students.
-Credit for such course work may be granted in exceptional cases.
+Special students who later wish to pursue a degree on a full- or part-time basis must apply for admission as resident students.
+They must also file a special petition with their academic department if they wish to receive credit for any courses taken while a special student and have it apply to their graduate program.
 Normally, no more than two courses taken for credit may be transferable if the student is admitted to either the master's or doctoral program.

 Students must apply as a special student for each semester in which they wish to take a class.
 Details can be found at www.brandeis.edu/gsas.